janakaspl/google-publisher/readme.txt

 At this time, the AdSense Plugin cannot be used on WordPress.com.
 WordPress.com [does not allow](http://en.support.wordpress.com/plugins/) this plugin on its hosted sites.

+= What are Automated Mobile Ads? =

+Google will create mobile-specific ad placements automatically with one click.
+All ads will have locations and formats that are appropriate for mobile.

 = The plugin didn’t find a location where I want to put an ad.
 How do I insert AdSense ads in those locations? =

 You can now [manually insert ads](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) in locations that you determine yourself.
 This is an easy-to-use compromise between manual insertion of snippets yourself and the plugin’s easy-to-use UI.
 You get full control plus point-and-click.
 See the [help documentation](https://support.google.com/adsense/answer/6051417?hl=en&ref_topic=3380274) for more information.